jbeck4004/markdown-test/README.md

     $ cd (your-workspace)/components
     $ gmake publish

-The 'publish' target will build each component and publish it to the workspace IPS repo.
+The `publish` target will build each component and publish it to the workspace IPS repo.

 - You can add parallelism to your builds by adding `-j (jobs)` to your gmake